Skip to Content

 The GW 1949 weighs approximately 131 lbs but has a 60 lbs hopper that can provide at least 30 hours of continual heat when filled up.
 Automatic ignition gets the fire started.
 A powerful blower fan guarantees even heat distribution.

-Like most of their products, this model is EPA certified to ensure that it’s safe for the customer.
+Like most of their products, this model is EPA-certified to ensure it’s safe for the customer.

 See Related: Eco-Friendly Stand-Up Pouches